 Can You Use the Kalita Wave 155 or 185 Filters Interchangeably?

-Regardless of which Kalita Wave brewer you choose, you’re going to use Wave filters, which we talked about earlier.
-The filters almost look like giant cupcake cups, adding to the whimsy that is using the Wave.
+Regardless of which Kalita Wave brewer you choose, you’re going to use Kalita Wave filters, which we talked about earlier.
+The filters almost look like giant cupcake cups with a flat bottom design, adding to the whimsy that is using the Wave.

 With your purchase of either the Kalita Wave 155 or 185, you’ll get a pack of filters.
 You can also buy replacement filters through Kalita’s website, on Amazon, or wherever you buy your favorite coffee supplies.